-Unfortunately, even though you may have more than one revenue stream, the sky's the limit when it comes to expenses.
-Between labor, inventory, payroll, rent, utilities, advertising, credit card processing fees, equipment repairs, restaurant POS technology, general maintenance, and the dozens of other fixed, variable, and above-the-line expenses thrust upon restaurant owners, it’s common to feel underwhelmed at what’s left after you’ve made all the necessary deductions.
+Unfortunately, even though your total revenue may come from more than one revenue stream, the sky's the limit when it comes to expenses.
+Between labor, inventory, payroll, rent, utilities, advertising, credit card processing fees, equipment repairs, restaurant POS system technology, general maintenance, and the dozens of other fixed cost, variable, and above-the-line expenses thrust upon restaurant owners, it’s common to feel underwhelmed at what’s left after you’ve made all the necessary deductions.

 Making conservative estimates and goals will serve you well when unexpected start-up costs crop up.
 When it comes to profits, sustainability is key.

-Where profit is an amount expressed in dollars and cents, profit margin is the amount of profit expressed as a percentage of annual sales.
-The higher the profit margin, the better, but as we’ll explore in the next section, your restaurant’s profit margins are always subject to change, sometimes as a result of things outside your control.
+The higher the profit margin, the better.
+But as we’ll explore in the next section, your restaurant profit margins are always subject to change, sometimes as a result of things outside of your control.

 What is the average profit margin for restaurants?

-Unfortunately, there is no one-size-fits-all response to this question.
-Just as a restaurant’s success is not wholly determined by the food or drinks it serves, its profit margin is also impacted by a host of factors, like average cost per customer (especially if you've managed to upsell), the type of restaurant operation it is, and so on.
+Just as a restaurant’s success is not wholly determined by the food or drinks it serves, the average profit margin for restaurants is impacted by a host of factors, like average cost per customer (especially if you've managed to upsell), the type of restaurant operation it is, and so on.

-The biggest takeaway here is to set a goal to maintain an “average-or-better” profit margin year over year.
+The biggest takeaway here is to set a goal to maintain “average-or-better” restaurant margins, year over year.